The views expressed by the host on this program are documented to be almost always right 99.6% of the time.

 The concept is not in the Constitution.

-So when Chris Kuhn actually quotes the Constitution, she says, Yeah, that's in the First Amendment.
+So when Chris Kuhn actually quotes the Constitution, she says, yeah, that's in the First Amendment.

 Yes, Christine, it is.

-Now here's the arrogance and the condescending.
+Now, here's the arrogance and the condescension.

 It's not.

-It's not in the Constitution.
+It's not in the Constitution, conceptually, contextually, or otherwise.

 The founding fathers never once wrote anything about there being a wall of separation between religion and government and the people.